agorelick/cancer_genomics_workshop/README.md

 ## Install miniconda on your computer

+## Install prerequisite software into a new conda environment

+Open a Terminal (Go -> Utilities -> Terminal), then run the following commands:

 ```
-# after conda is installed:
+# After conda is installed, create a new conda environment for this workshop:
 conda create --name naxerova_lab
 conda activate naxerova_lab
 conda config --add channels bioconda